kaushikcfd/pybliss/docs/index.rst

 .. module:: pybliss

-*pyBLISS* provides Python wrappers for the `bliss tool
+*pybliss* provides Python wrappers for the `bliss tool
 <https://users.aalto.fi/~tjunttil/bliss/>`_.
 Bliss relies on faster algorithms
 [bliss_2007]_, and sophisticated pruning techniques [bliss_2011]_ to accelerate finding automorphisms of a graph.
 Subsequently, it also provides tools for